Lancashire Aircraft Corporation

-Lancashire Aircraft Corporation was a major British charter airline after World War II.
-Its founding father was Eric Rylands.
-It played an important role in the Berlin Airlift.
-It also flew scheduled routes and was important in the development of Coach-air services, leading to the founding of Skyways Coach Air and the start of the Inclusive Tour (IT) industry.
-Its major subsidiary, Samlesbury Engineering, supported its operations and converted many military aircraft for commercial use, also founding Lancashire Aircraft Company.
+Lancashire Aircraft Corporation was a major British charter airline after World War II, founded by Eric Rylands.
+The company played an important role in the Berlin Airlift.
+It also flew scheduled routes and was instrumental in the development of "coach-air services", leading to the establishment of Skyways Coach-Air and the start of the Inclusive Tour (IT) industry.
+Its major subsidiary, Samlesbury Engineering, supported its operations and converted many military aircraft for commercial use, also founding Lancashire Aircraft Co.

 History

 Foundation

-Lancashire Aircraft Corporation (LAC) was formed at Samlesbury Aerodrome near Blackburn, Lancashire, during World War II, along with a subsidiary, Samlesbury Engineering Ltd. The headquarters were in Berkeley Street, London W1.
-One of the founders was John Eric Rylands, (born 29 June 1909), who was destined to become a major influence on the British airline industry, alongside Harold Bamberg of British Eagle and Freddie Laker.
+Lancashire Aircraft Corporation Ltd. (LAC) was formed at Samlesbury Aerodrome between Preston and Blackburn in Lancashire, during World War II, along with a subsidiary aircraft maintenance company, Samlesbury Engineering Ltd. The headquarters were in Berkeley Street, London W1.
+One of the founders was John Eric Rylands, who was destined to become a major influencer in the British airline industry.

-LAC was appointed to the Civilian Repair Organisation, and won business repairing Bristol Beaufighters and Beauforts, in 1944 expanding the Beaufighter work to Blackpool's Stanley Park Aerodrome.
+LAC was contracted to the Civilian Repair Organisation, and won business repairing Bristol Beaufighters and Bristol Beauforts, in 1944 expanding the Beaufighter work to Stanley Park Aerodrome near Blackpool on the coast west of Samlesbury.
 Towards the end of the war, activity there also included the parting-out and scrapping of many Hawker Hurricanes and Supermarine Seafires.